fin-ger/gts-port-cfg/README.md

       location: ams
 ```

+> The `ip` property is identifying the machines.
+The hostname will be set for the
+> machine.
+The link names specify which host is connected over which interface.
-> The `image`, `free_ports` and `flavor` properties are optional and have to be set to the given values from gts, when they are not set a default value will be chosen instead.
+> The `image`, `free_ports`, and `flavor` properties are optional and have to be
+> set to valid values provided by gts.
+When they are not set, a default value will
+> be chosen by GTS.

 ### Known issues